 If you think a dent may have been patched with body filler, put a small magnet on it; it won’t stick to an area with body filler.
 If other parts of the car have been repainted, there may be signs of “overspray,” or paint adhering to the rubber seals around the hood and trunk lid.

 Minor cosmetic flaws and light scratches are no cause for concern, but rust is.
 Check the outer body for blistered paint or rust.
 Also inspect the wheel wells, rocker panels (the sheet metal beneath the doors), and the bottoms of the doors.
-Bring a flashlight for looking inside the wheel wells for rust or corrosion.
+Bring a flashlight for looking inside the wheel wells for rust.

 Open and close each door, the hood, and the trunk.
 Gently lift and let go of each door, particularly the driver’s door.
 If it seems loose on its hinges, the car has seen hard or long use.
 Inspect any rubber seal for tearing or rot.

 Glass.
 Look carefully at the vehicle glass to make sure there are no cracks or large, pocked areas.
 A small stone chip may not be cause for alarm, though you should bring it up as a bargaining point in negotiations.
 But cracks in the windshield will worsen and lead to a costly repair.